Don't Forget Plumbing Grounding: The Significance of Electrical Safety in Your Residence

 What is plumbing grounding?

-What are the rules for plumbing systems that require grounding?
+What are the prerequisites for grounding in plumbing systems?

-The National Electrical Code (NEC) gives guidelines on the installation of a grounding system in plumbing, including the use of grounding electrodes as well as conductors.
+The National Electrical Code (NEC) gives guidelines on grounding plumbing systems which includes using grounding electrodes and conductors.

 What are the most frequent problems that arise that arise from grounding in plumbing?